 The ADJD-S311 has 4 sensors built into it to detect Red, Green, Blue, and Clear.
 It reports back an individual reading from each sensor.
 The white, or clear, sensor is mainly for sensing brightness.

 The code for this guy is long and obnoxious, so we made a library out of it.
 This code is based on the sparkfun code, that was based on the old bildr code, that was based on the code by Marcus over at Interactive Matter.
 I love open source!

-This library is really simple, you can call calibrate to calibrate to white (make sure you have a white objet or light source in front of it when you do this), you can turn the LED on and off, and you can read.
+This library is really simple, you can call ‘calibrate’ in order to calibrate the color white (make sure you have a white objet or light source in front of it when you do this).
+You can also turn the LED on and off, and you can read.
 Reading gives you back a RGBC (red,green,blue,clear) variable that has the readings from the sensor.
 See the code for how to use it.

 To make this code work, before you load the code, or even open the Arduino program, we need to place the “ADJDS311″ folder into your Arduino Library.
 If you don’t know where that is by default, Look to the right.

 If you click the download button to the right of “Arduino” you can download the whole thing as a zip, so you dont need to copy all the files.

 Default Library Folder Location

 On your PC:: My Documents -> Arduino -> libraries